NTIA/propagation-library-wiki/CONTRIBUTING.md

-# NTIA/ITS Propagation Library Wiki Contribution Guide
+# ITS Propagation Library Wiki Contribution Guide

 Thank you for your interest in contributing to this wiki.
 This document was adapted from [GitHub's own](https://github.com/github/docs/blob/main/.github/CONTRIBUTING.md),